quauab/CustomBootStrapTheme/README.md

 Download and install NodeJS
 Download and install Koala

-# Compiling SCSS file with Koala
+# Compiling SCSS files with Koala
 Step 1 - Launch Koala - Koala should be configured to auto-compile.
          If not, click the settings icon and configure.